ElementTheory/Reactivate/readme.md

 4. This will perform the following actions:
 	* Delete the build folder if on already exists and all its content
-	* Create a new build folder with an index.html and a hash-appended static css and js assets along with their respective map files and a manifest.
+	* Create a new build folder with an index.html and a hash-appended static css and js assets along with their respective manifests.
+Also copies over images, fonts, and JSON files.

 #### To Do
-* Incorporate image optimizations for prod
+* Incorporate image optimizations for production
 * Explanation of the folder structure & rationale
 * How each package play a role (helps with people who are just getting started, especially with webpacks)
 * Technologies used (also in package.json)